|Hotel Rating:||3.6 / 5|

 Consider the Wells Fargo Active Cash Card if you want to earn flat-rate rewards with no annual fee, which you can use for hotel stays if you want to.

-This card gives you a flat 2 percent back on everything you buy, and you also get an introductory APR for purchases or balance transfers.
+This card gives you a flat 2 percent cash rewards on purchases, and you also get an introductory APR for purchases or balance transfers.
 On the redemption end, you can use rewards for statement credits, gift cards, transfers to a Wells Fargo bank account or even cash from a Wells Fargo ATM if you’re a banking customer.

 Who should get the Hotels.com credit card?